-The purpose of the PhD program in Global Community Health and Behavioral Science is to produce experts who will advance the field of global community health through research, development and application of theory, and teaching.
-The PhD is a highly specialized academic program, integrating theory and research in a focused substantive area of global importance.
-The GCHB PhD program has a strong theoretical base, is focused on health promotion and behavior change research, and emphasizes the social determinants of health, biostatistics, epidemiology, qualitative methods and research methods.
-A focus on health disparities and cultural competence are common themes throughout the coursework.
+The purpose of the PhD program in Global Community Health and Behavioral Sciences (GCHB) is to train experts who will advance the field of global community health through research, development and application of theory, and teaching.
+The PhD is a highly specialized training program, integrating theory and research in a focused substantive area of global importance.
+Graduates will have in-depth expertise necessary for a research career, and are expected to develop careers in universities, medical schools, and other higher institutions of learning as faculty members or in research organizations globally.

 The PhD program requires a minimum of 72 post-baccalaureate degree credits with at least 30 credits of doctoral study at Tulane SPHTM.
 Up to 42 credits may be applied from the MPH or equivalent master’s degree.
 These credits will be reviewed and those that do not fulfill the PhD competencies may not be accepted.
 If a prerequisite course or equivalent has not been fulfilled, the student must take the course in addition to the 30 credits of advanced doctoral study, but may count toward the total 72 credits.

 The advisor works with the students in identifying the course of study in the doctoral program.
 If the doctoral student does not have a prior public health degree, they must obtain a grounding in public health.
 See Doctoral Student Handbook.

 Prerequisite Coursework: (from prior master’s degree )

 Elective Courses (11 credits)

 Selected from courses offered within the department, school, or university in consultation with an academic advisor.
 Additional credits may be needed to obtain a total of 72 credits.

 Students are required to take online research ethics training via CITI or another equivalent training program in research ethics.
 This certification must remain current throughout the program duration.